BoyHardy/K-means-clustering-The-Lord-of-the-Rings-characters/README.md

 This starts, as all good stories do, in the pub.

-A fire crackled gently in the corner, the chairs were soft, the room was warm and inviting.
+A fire crackled gently in the corner, the chairs were soft and comfortable, the room was warm and inviting.
 One could confuse it for a hobbit hole - but it was, in fact, just a nice pub.

 Two beers sat on the table (next to a few empty glasses) and the air was filled with talk about _The Lord of the Rings_ movies.